 Would you ever consider me - a translator, not a dentist - to treat your teeth?
 Of course not in a thousand years!
 Then why should you use me as a money lender, instead of your bank?

 That’s what happens when you push payments for translation services into the future.
 I keep financial costs separate from translation costs and, while striving to offer the best translation services I can, I don’t care if I get rated as the most expensive money lender around (especially because I live in Brazil, where monthly interest rates are two digits in %).

 Of course, payment may take a couple of days.
 If we have a lot of traffic, we can pack together the payment for all jobs done at every 1-2 weeks, but not more than that.

 Too many translation agencies demand Trados absolutely, even when any CAT tool will be useless.
 I won’t delve into the reasons for that; the fact is that I don’t and won’t have Trados.

 I have WordFast Classic, and will give you free repeated segments when they amount to something relevant.
 I have no objection to using a portable license you provide for any CAT tool; have done it with MemoQ, Passolo, and Memsource so far.

 NO FUZZY MATCH DISCOUNTS

-I am careful at work, so every segment deserves the same amount of care, unless it’s an obvious a verbatim repetition.
+I am careful at work, so every segment deserves the same attention, unless it’s an obvious verbatim repetition.
 Therefore I give no discount on fuzzy matches.

 My non-disclosure policy prevents me from revealing the identity of my past and present clients.
 Anyway, I don’t want them to be pestered by prospects with questionnaires, phone calls etc.